dddiaz/dddiaz.com/content/post/goals-2021-q1-checkin/index.md

 ## Conclusion
 Well these are my goals for 2021.
 I feel like I am making good progress, and I am looking forward to making more headway on them as the year goes on.
-The purpose is not to check off every goal, but when I am wondering what I should be doing, I like to look at this board as a reminder for what I should be prioritizing.
+The purpose is not to check off every goal, but when I am wondering what I should be doing, I like to look at this board as a reminder for what I want to be prioritizing.